 If you have a pet that needs to be rehomed, or have found a pet, please visit our Rehoming a Pet page for further information on rehoming options.

-If your pet is in crisis and needs humane euthanasia, you must call Dakin in advance at (413) 781-4000.
+If your pet is in crisis and needs humane euthanasia, we can help.
+For the fastest response, please email us at firstname.lastname@example.org and include your phone number and name.
+If you don't have internet access, call Dakin in advance at (413) 781-4000.
 Leave your name, pet’s information and a callback number.
 We will return calls as soon as possible.

 Bringing a free-roaming cat to Dakin: